Voral/mock-builder/doc/faq.md

 #### Notes

-1. **Manual Mock Creation**:
-    - The utility cannot automatically handle functions in the global scope, so you need to manually create mocks for such functions.
+1. **Automatic Generation of the `MockFunctions` Class:**
+    - The utility automatically generates the `MockFunctions` class during the mock generation process.
+This class already includes the `MockTools` trait and is ready to use.
-    - Ensure that mocks are loaded before the testable code runs (e.g., via autoloading or explicit file inclusion).
+    - Ensure that the file with mocks is loaded before the testable code is executed (e.g., via autoloading or explicit file inclusion).

-2. **Test Isolation**:
+2. **Test Isolation:**
     - Use the `cleanMockData` method to reset the state of mocks before each test to avoid side effects.

-3. **Flexible Configuration**:
+3. **Flexible Configuration:**
     - You can configure mock behavior by specifying predefined results, exceptions, or default values.
+    - You can also track the object that called the function using the `getMockedEntity` method.